sngular/scs-multiapi-plugin/README.md

-This plugin allows developers to automatize the creation of code classes for REST and Kafka connections, based on YML files under the AsyncApi and OpenApi specifications.In the latter case, many of the configuration options and classes that are generated are based on reimplementation or modification of the OpenAPI Generator models and template designs.
+This plugin allows developers to automatize the creation of code classes for REST and Kafka connections, based on YML files under the AsyncApi and OpenApi specifications.
+In the latter case, many of the configuration options and classes that are generated are based on reimplementation or modification of the OpenAPI Generator models and template designs.

 The generation of the REST and Kafka connections is independent each other and